frederic-perez/AmE-dictionary/data/idioms.md

 __for the sake of (someone or something)__ :four::hammer: _For the sake of clarity._
 __for the time being__
 __for the umpteenth time__ :two: An expression of frustration, usually when one has already done something many times before and is irritated to have to do it again.
 “Umpteenth” means an indefinitely or innumerably large amount, usually used for sarcastic or hyperbolic emphasis, as in this phrase. _For the umpteenth time, we are not stopping for ice cream!_
-__for what it’s worth__ :three: For whatever value or merit it seems to have (to you).
+__for what it’s worth__ :four: For whatever value or merit it seems to have (to you).
 This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I’m sorry to hear you lost your job.
 For what it’s worth, I think you made the right choice confronting your boss._
 __for years/weeks/days to come__ :dart: Used to emphasize that something will continue for a long time into the future. _This is a moment that will be remembered and celebrated for years to come._ _It was a highlight that would be looped on SportsCenter for days to come._
 __forever and a day__ :two: __1__ Eternally; always; ceaselessly. __2__ An exceptionally long period of time.
 __fork over the dough__ :two: To pay, generally unwillingly, a certain amount of money. _If you want the most cutting edge technology, you’d better be prepared to fork over the dough for it._